eswar2001/ghc/docs/users_guide/using-optimisation.rst

     ``-fno-full-laziness``.
 If that is inconvenient for you, please leave a comment `on the issue tracker (#21204) <https://gitlab.haskell.org/ghc/ghc/-/issues/21204>`__.

+.. ghc-flag:: -fhuge-code-sections
+    :shortdesc: Assume code sections can be unreasonably large.
+    :type: dynamic
+    :reverse: -fno-huge-code-sections
+    :category:

+    :default: On for AArch64 MacOS

+    In particular on macOS we have sometimes seen the linker fail to properly handle insertions of jump islands to linking of projects which large amounts of code.

+    The result being code sections large enough to prevent the linker from properly relocating jumps. (:ghc-ticket:`24648`)

+    In such cases this flag forces all jumps to targets outside of the currently compiled module to use jump variants which can deal with very large code offsets at the cost of a little runtime performance.

+    Note that this flag currently only affects the NCG AArch64 backend.

 .. ghc-flag:: -fignore-asserts
     :shortdesc: Ignore assertions in the source.
 Implied by :ghc-flag:`-O`.
     :type: dynamic